Partnerships

 ROLE: Coordinator - overseeing the partnership.
 Acts between the committee and donors and is the administrator.

-Mr Chomba works as a lecturer at Samfya Bible School.
-He is a graduate of GLO Bible School and has also received sales rep training, military training, accounting training (internal within Bright Hope) and has done administrative work previously.
+Mr Chomba works as a lecturer at Samfya Bible School and attends the CMML church in Samfya.
+He is a graduate of GLO Bible School and has also received sales rep training, military training, accounting training (internal within BHW) and has done administrative work previously.
 He lives with his wife and five children.
 Mr Chomba grew up in Chaba.

 ROLE: Secretary - responsible for minutes, administration, receiving letters and helping with organisation.
 He also runs and manages the micro-loan programme, a job which he excels at.